 At the conclusion of the parade comes the ceremony, which is always an intense experience because the scenes are written and directed by radical playwrights.
 This year’s ceremony was no different, focusing on the realities of White Supremacy, over 10,000 people were witness to this powerful piece.

-You can find the entire livestream video collection of the 2016 HOTB May Day Parade here.
+You can find the entire livestream video collection of the 2016 HOTB May Day Parade here or watch below.
 You will notice that the videos will occassionally drop in and out; we believe this is due to the large volume of people in one location using mobile networks.
 We are continually working to improve our viewer experience.

 Unicorn Riot had an information table this year at Powderhorn Park.
 It was a very gracious experience for the collective as we heard how the greater community viewed our work and the consensus of love and appreciation we received was beyond humbling.
 We would like to thank the community for their outpouring of support and thank HOBT for letting us volunteer.